influxdata/telegraf/plugins/inputs/postgresql/README.md

 ```text
 postgres://[pqgotest[:password]]@host:port[/dbname]?sslmode=[disable|verify-ca|verify-full]
 ```

+Users can pass the path to the socket as the host value to use a socket connection (e.g. `/var/run/postgresql`).

 It is also possible to specify a query timeout maximum execution time (in ms) for any individual statement passed over the connection